 Through vegetation disturbance and agricultural extension, human activities have had an important impact on the soil system, not only by changing the soil C cycle, but also increasing soil erosion rates up to two orders of magnitudes (Vanacker et al., 2013; Gregorich et al., 1998; Montgomery, 2007).
 Soil erosion affects vegetation growth and biomass production by changing soil physical and chemical properties related to soil fertility such as water holding capacity, nutrient status or soil depth Bakker et al., 2004).
 Effects of soil erosion on crop productivity have intensively been studied during the past decades for a wide range of pedological and climatic conditions (Kosmas et al., 2001; Bakker et al., 2004; Fenton et al., 2005; Gregorich et al., 1998).
-In this study, we consider crop productivity to be directly proportional to the total amount of plant tissues produced (in kg) per unit of area.
-As a result, productivity is directly related to biomass productivity.
-These experimental studies have indicated that for a given agricultural management practice, crop productivity tends to decrease when soil is subject to erosion (Bakker et al., 2004; den Biggelaar et al., 2003; Larney et al., 2016).
-On the long term, this reduction is expected to result in an additional loss of SOC due to decreasing C inputs in the soils (Gregorich et al., 1998; Doetterl et al., 2016; Kirkels et al., 2014).
-Although large uncertainties remain about the strength and the form of the relationship between crop productivity and soil erosion, the general tendencies and underlying mechanisms have been identified through data meta-analyses (e.g. Bakker et al., 2004; Chappell et al., 2012).
+These experimental studies have indicated that for a given agricultural management practice, crop productivity and yield tend to decrease when soil is subject to erosion (Bakker et al., 2004; den Biggelaar et al., 2003; Larney et al., 2016).
+Hence, on the long term, reduced biomass production is expected to result in an additional loss of SOC due to decreasing C inputs in the soils (Gregorich et al., 1998; Doetterl et al., 2016; Kirkels et al., 2014).
+Although large uncertainties remain about the strength and the form of the relationship between crop growth and soil erosion, the general tendencies have been identified through data meta-analyses (e.g. Bakker et al., 2004; Chappell et al., 2012).

-In addition to changes in soil C inputs, human-induced erosion also resulted in lateral redistribution of soil particles across the landscapes and subsequent SOC transfer to the fluvial system (e.g. Van Oost et al., 2005a).
-Soil redistribution by erosion affects SOC dynamics through changes in physical protection as a result of the breakdown of aggregate structure during transport from eroding sites to deposition sites, (partial) replacement of eroded C by new photosynthates at eroding sites, and burial and enhanced preservation in depositional areas (Stallard, 1998; Harden et al., 1999; Van Oost et al., 2007b; Lal., 2003; Hoffmann et al., 2009; Wang et al., 2014).
+In addition to changes in soil C inputs, human-induced erosion also resulted in lateral redistribution of soil particles across the landscapes and subsequent SOC losses (e.g. Van Oost et al., 2005a).
+Soil redistribution by erosion affects SOC dynamics through an enhanced mineralization during transport, a replacement of eroded C by new photosynthates at eroding sites, and burial and preservation in depositional areas (Stallard, 1998; Harden et al., 1999; Van Oost et al., 2007b; Lal., 2003; Hoffmann et al., 2009; Wang et al., 2014).
 Although each of these three processes is individually relatively well understood, the result of their interactions at the landscape scale is still poorly constrained (Kirkels et al., 2014).
 A dynamic representation of the interactions between soil erosion, crop growth and SOC turnover is needed in order to better constrain the overall C fluxes in eroding landscapes (Chappell et al., 2015; Harden et al., 1999).